ctschroeder/tutorials/basel/lexicons-and-digital-editions.md

 Many of you may be familiar with [Papyri.info](http://papyri.info/)'s Papyrological Editor, their transcription + annotation interface

 Today in groups, we will transcribe a short Coptic text.
 Ideally, one person in your group knows Coptic.
 If not, knowledge of Greek should be fine.
 Please select someone who has a Coptic keyboard to be your group's primary "scribe."
-Each group will transcribe a text and provide basic paleographic/manuscript encoding. *Please identify the primary "scribe" to me and I will make that person an account in our transcription program.*
+Each group will transcribe a text and provide basic paleographic/manuscript encoding. *I will provide login information.*

 For more detailed documentation on Coptic Scriptorium's transcription practices, visit our [wiki](http://wiki.copticscriptorium.org/doku.php?id=gitdox_workflow); some of this tutorial is taken from that documentation.

 If you ever want to digitize a specific text for inclusion in the Coptic Scriptorium corpora and database, we would like to collaborate with you.
 Please contact us!

+Our transcription tool, Gitdox, is open-source and configurable for other languages and XML schemas.
+See https://corpling.uis.georgetown.edu/gitdox/

 Workshop reseource (*open in a new window, or better yet, have someone in your group open this document as a reference while another person is transcribing*): [cheat sheet for transcribing & manuscript annotations](https://github.com/ctschroeder/tutorials/raw/master/basel/files/Transcription-cheat-sheet-for-DH-workshop.pdf)